 Depending on your approach, the answers might not be as complex as you think.

-Remember: your caregivers are your eyes and ears, your windows into your patients’ health and the state of their homes.
-Empower your aides by teaching them what to look out for and the right questions to ask.
+Agencies must embrace and support the role their homecare aides can play in driving value.
+Remember — your caregivers are the windows into your patients’ health and the state of their homes.
+Empower your aides by teaching them what to look for and the right questions to ask.

-Once a caregiver observes a change in patient condition, they simplify fill out the STOP and WATCH form and promptly submit it to a licensed nurse or supervisor, who will then evaluate the patient and determine the necessary course of action.
+Once a caregiver observes a change in patient condition, they simply fill out the STOP and WATCH form and promptly submit it to a licensed nurse or supervisor, who then evaluates the patient and determines the necessary course of action.

-Technology can also aid in streamlining patient observations and reporting procedures.
+Technology can aid in streamlining patient observations and reporting procedures.
 For example, HHAeXchange offers a caregiver mobile app that automatically prompts aides at the time of clock-out with pre-defined questions regarding the patient’s condition.
-Caregivers can also add non-diagnosis-related observations in order to track changes such as a patient running low on medication or a malfunctioning medical device.
-Your agency will be notified immediately of negative changes in a patient’s health based on an aide’s response or observation, so you can take action right away.
+Caregivers can also add non-diagnosis-related observations to track changes such as a patient running low on medication or a malfunctioning medical device.
+If there are any negative changes in a patient’s health based on an aide’s response or observation, the app will notify your agency immediately.

 Know your Quality Metrics

 Delivering optimal care and improving patient outcomes are your top goals as a homecare provider.
-However, if MCOs are not made aware of your agency’s strengths, then you won’t be recognized (i.e., paid) for the value you’re bringing.
+However, if MCOs are not aware of your agency’s strengths, you won’t be recognized for the value you bring.

-A simple way to think about the metrics you should provide in order to demonstrate value is to put yourself in the payer’s shoes: If you are looking for homecare agencies that you can trust, what would you want to see?
+If you’re not sure what metrics you should provide, put yourself in the payer’s shoes: If you’re looking for homecare agencies you can trust, what would you want to see?

-To stand out to MCOs, homecare providers should measure the following criteria:
+To stand out to payers, homecare providers should measure the following criteria:

 - Hospital readmission rates